 Whenever the address on the ODI data sheet differs from that of the establishment in the Area Office's jurisdictional area, it must be checked to determine that the ODI survey data relates to the same establishment.
 If injury and illness data from the ODI data sheet pertains to the establishment site in the Area Office's jurisdiction, then it will be inspected.
-If such an address discrepancy is found, then the Office of Statistical Analysis must be informed (contact Dave Schmidt by e-mail or at 202/693-1886) so that its records can be corrected.
+If such an address discrepancy is found, then the OSA must be informed (contact Dave Schmidt by e-mail or at 202/693-1886) so that its records can be corrected.
 OSA will also transfer the establishment to the proper Area Office's inspection list, if appropriate.
-See also paragraph XI.J, Office-Only Sites.
+See also paragraph X.I, Office-Only Sites.

-I. Two or More Establishments in ODI Data.
+H. Two or More Establishments in ODI Data.